nd1012/Stream-Serializer-Extensions/src/Stream-Serializer-Extensions/README.md

 sequence.
 There's no compression, encryption or hashing built in.
 If you want to compress/protect a created binary sequence, you can apply compression, encryption and hashing on the result as you want.

+Object validation will be applied to deserialized objects to ensure their validity.